Yann-GitHub/typescript-patientor/README.md

-# Patientor frontend
+# Patientor app - Fullstack TypeScript Patient Management System

-This is the frontend part of the Patientor application, a TypeScript-based patient management system.
+This Patientor application, a TypeScript-based patient management system.
 Includes features for managing patient data, medical entries, and diagnoses.
+The frontend is built with React and Material-UI, providing a responsive and user-friendly interface.
+The application supports adding, viewing, and editing patient information, as well as managing medical entries and diagnoses.

+The project is part of the Full Stack Open course, focusing on modern web development practices with TypeScript, React, and Material-UI.

 ## Getting Started